ramsaylanier/wordexpress-starter-vue/README.md

 node 7.*
 ```

+## Before Doing Anything Else

+Please make sure you have cloned the [WordExpress Server](https://github.com/ramsaylanier/WordExpress-Server) repo and have followed the instructions for getting it up and running.
+WordExpress server provides you with a connection to your WordPress database using GraphQL.

 ## Config

 Using the `/config/sample.config.json` file as an example, create a `development.json` and `production.json` file.
-The file should contain connection details to your WordPress MySQL database for the respective environments.
+As of now, this the config files just point to the url of where your WordExpress Server is running.

 ## Build Setup